rvpanoz/luna/README.md

 ## Major changes from version 2

 - Rewrite almost every component using React Hooks
 - Use rxjs/redux-observable to handle Electron's IPC Communication between Renderer and Main Processes
 - New design - MaterialUI
 - Better API for npm cli

-- Bug fixes

 - Electron v4 and webpack v4 added

 ## Binaries

 > binaries for windows and macOS will uploaded soon - stay tuned! :eyes:
 >
-> if someone wants to help me with the build on these OS feel free to contact me :)
+> if someone wants to help me to build on these OS feel free to contact me :)

 ## Running